microsoft/vscode-docs/api/extension-guides/chat.md

 ## Publishing your extension

-Once you have created your agent extension and once we finalize the agent API (expected early April 2024) you can publish your extension to the Marketplace:
+Once you have created your AI extension and once we finalize the Chat and Language Model API (expected early April 2024) you can publish your extension to the Marketplace:
-* Update the attributes in the `package.json` to make it easy for users to find your agent: include the word "agent" in the extension description and set the Category to "Agents" in your `package.json`.
+* Update the attributes in the `package.json` to make it easy for users to find your extension: include the word "agent" in the extension description and set the Category to "Agents" in your `package.json`.
 * Upload to the Marketplace as described in [Publishing Extension](https://code.visualstudio.com/api/working-with-extensions/publishing-extension).